liquidsword/Masterpiece-II/README.md

 Overview:

 I used CRUD and MVC in building this application.
-Therefore the user can create, read(view), update, or delete their work.
+Therefore the user can create, read, view, update, or delete their work.
 Typically the basic controls one would like to have with an application.
 Building this app with Sinatra I used the Models, Views, Controllers paradigm to give the users the ability to login, logout and upload their work.

 # Demo